Infectious Mononucleosis - Medical Condition

 There are rare cases of mononucleosis occurring in older people, but usually the ones affected have weakened immune systems.
 Older people will usually have been infected much earlier in their lives.
 Such cases in older people tend to be severe but not deadly.

-A link was previously postulated between EBV and chronic fatigue syndrome, but the latest studies refute that.
-There is, however, a longstanding link between EBV infection and Burkitt’s lymphoma, a cancer that occurs mostly in central Africa.
+There is a longstanding link between EBV infection and Burkitt’s lymphoma, a cancer that occurs mostly in central Africa.
 EBV is also linked to other cancers such as Hodgkin’s disease.
 EBV is one of very few viruses known to be capable of causing cancer.

 There’s also a weak link with nose and throat cancer.
 The small minority of people who don’t carry EBV have a lower-than-average chance of developing this cancer.